 - Our Associate Degree Nursing (RN) is a two year, full-time program that prepares students to take the national licensing exam to become registered nurses.

-- Our LVN to RN Upward Mobility Program helps currently licensed vocational nurses become registered nurses.
+- Our LVN to RN Upward Mobility Program helps currently licensed vocational nurses to become registered nurses.

 - Certified Nursing Assistants (CNA) train for one semester and then work in either a hospital or a long-term care facility.